ddamato/damato.design/content/patterns-numbers.md

 - 1 million people

 ### Unit Measurement
 Localization of units is typically in Metric, except for a few countries.
 Please refer to the [list of metricified countries](https://en.wikipedia.org/wiki/Metrication#Chronology_and_status_of_conversion_by_country) to determine if special changes must be made based on locale.
-Abbrivations are permitted as long as they are non-ambiguous to other units.
+Abbreviations are permitted as long as they are non-ambiguous to other units.

 - `fr-FR` 10 meters
 - `en-US` 3 in